-The truth is there’s not enough high quality, long-term research on CBD yet to back all its potential health benefits.
+The truth is there’s not enough high quality, long-term research on CBD yet to back its potential health benefits.

-All this to say, if you’re interested in trying CBD, there are a few things you should keep in mind:
+So if you’re interested in trying CBD, there are a few things you should keep in mind:

 - Talk to your healthcare provider first, so they can advise you on possible interactions.